aatalon/HauntedHouseConsole/README.md

 Tip: The game is case-insensitive – typing Door, door, or DOOR all work.

-This project is not being updated.
+This project is not being updated!